March 27, 2018

 Sjoerd decided to drive forward standardization of brand-health tracking and campaign performance methods, both by aligning metrics for protocols and by appointing a global supplier.
 “When you use one supplier across 60 or 70 countries, it gives everyone a common interest in using the same methods and metrics, not only to compare results but to drive operational efficiency.”

-It’s a structural change that makes it easier to implement best practice, as Sjoerd explains: “You’d have to invest tremendous time and effort to achieve the same alignment with competing suppliers.”
+It’s a structural change that makes it easier to implement best practices, as Sjoerd explains: “You’d have to invest tremendous time and effort to achieve the same alignment with competing suppliers.”

 Standardized reporting also helps combat a common, if complex problem among managers: the tendency to cherry-pick data.
 Previously, marketers preparing reports might promote positive numbers from a campaign evaluation over weaker figures from brand-health performance for the same period.